 Moving Truck Mix-Up

 Most likely, if a large 18-wheeler was used to transport your belongings, your boxes were not alone.
-For long-distance moves, many moving companies pack a large truck with multiple moves and then distribute on the way.
+For long-distance moves, many moving companies pack a large truck with multiple moves and then distribute it on the way.
 If the wrong truck shows up at your door, you may experience delivery delays in receiving your things.
 Or your scheduled delivery time may be pushed back if there were delays with other customers.